ts-engine/ts-engine/packages/_docs/content/docs/13-packages.md

 [`@ts-engine/babel-preset-react`](https://www.npmjs.com/package/@ts-engine/babel-preset-react)

-A Babel preset for ts-engine with The React support.
+A Babel preset for ts-engine with React support.
 React config is now applied automatically if React is detected.